dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab4/README.md

     ![image](img/lab3-grail-notebooks-expand.png)
 4. Click on upload and browse to the notebook JSON file for Metrics where you saved.
 5. Follow the instructions in the notebook to analyze metrics for your hosts.

+## Summary
+Duration: 2

+In this section, you should have completed the following:

+✅  Reviewed how Notebooks can be used to colloborate and analyze any date in Grail.
+✅  Reviewed a Notebooks on how to analyze log data from Grail and build graphs based on different datatypes.
+✅  Reviewed a Notebooks on how to analyze metric and use the forecasting feature.